Chichester: Landmarks

 In 1921, Sir William Robertson unveiled a war memorial in Eastgate Square for soldiers who died in World War I. The memorial was relocated to Litten Gardens in 1940.
-The City Council has subsequently added the names of soldiers who died in World War II.
+The city council subsequently added the names of soldiers who died in World War II.

 Transport

 Railway

-Chichester railway station, on the West Coastway Line, has regular services to Brighton, London Victoria via Gatwick Airport, Portsmouth and Southampton.
+Chichester railway station, on the West Coastway line, has regular services to Brighton, London Victoria via Gatwick Airport, Portsmouth and Southampton.

-In the past, there was a branch line to Midhurst in the north and a light railway, built by Colonel HF Stephens; it was known as the West Sussex Railway, which ran south to Selsey, and closed in 1935.
+In the past, there was a branch line to Midhurst in the north and a light railway, built by Colonel H. F. Stephens; it was known as the West Sussex Railway, which ran south to Selsey, and closed in 1935.

 Roads

 Chichester is the hub of several main roads.
 The most important of these is the A27 coastal trunk road, which connects Eastbourne with Southampton; it passes to the south of the city.
 The A27 connects Chichester to the M3, M27 and M275 motorways.
 The secondary coastal road, the A259, which begins its journey at Folkestone in Kent, joins the A27 here and ends in Havant to the west.
 Both of those roads make east–west connections.

 Three roads give Chichester access to the north: the A29 to London joins the A27 several miles to the east of the city; the A285 runs north-east to Petworth and beyond; and the A286 runs northwards towards Haslemere, Surrey.